Course overview

 4. To be considered for admission to this course an applicant must have—

-(a) Bachelor degree with a major in economics or an equivalent qualification as recognised by UWA with a weighted average mark of at least 65 per cent in Level 3 economic units;
+(a) Bachelor degree with a major in economics or an equivalent qualification and a UWA weighted average mark (WAM) of at least 65 per cent in Level 3 economics units plus evidence of having completed an intermediate (level 2) econometric / statistics unit and an intermediate mathematics for economists unit;

 or